Lukazzz-RZ/ML-particle-pulse-reconstruction/README.md

 - applied machine learning for detector signals,
 - Micromegas detector waveform reconstruction,
 - pulse deconvolution,
-- synthetic signal generation,
+- fixed-transfer-function least-squares reconstruction,
+- variable-transfer-function modeling,
+- Encoder-Decoder-Regressor networks,
 - Transformer-based regression,
-- Conv1D feature extraction,
-- multi-head attention,
-- bidirectional recurrent layers,
 - constrained neural outputs,
+- synthetic data generation,
-- numerical least-squares refinement,
+- numerical post-processing,
-- ROOT data reading,
+- ROOT waveform reading.
-- particle-detector signal processing.

 ---

 ## Notes

-This repository is intended as an applied machine learning and signal processing project.
+This repository is intended as an applied machine learning and detector-signal-processing project.

-The goal is not to provide a final production-ready reconstruction framework, but to explore a hybrid reconstruction method combining neural networks and numerical optimization.
+The goal is not to provide a final production reconstruction framework, but to explore a complete reconstruction workflow from classical deconvolution to neural-network-based reconstruction.

-Training data is generated synthetically at runtime, so no external dataset is required to train the model.
+Training data is generated synthetically at runtime.

 Large ROOT datasets are not included in the repository.